Get to know us and what we stand for!

 Meet the Team!

-Kate is a radiographer at Logan Hospital in Queensland, and is currently in the final year of her Master of Advanced Medical Radiation Practice.
+Kate is a Senior Radiographer at Logan Hospital in Queensland, and has postgraduate training including a Professional Certificate in Pain Sciences (uniSA) and a Master of Advanced Medical Radiation Practice (CSU).
 She deeply associates her passion for radiography and research to the ongoing mentorship she has received in her early career, and therefore sees inherent value in connecting and empowering others through their own unique mentoring partnerships.
-Kate aims to contribute meaningfully to the National Mentoring Program as the Events & Applications Coordinator, tailoring each partnership to each participant’s specific interests and goals.
+Kate aims to contribute meaningfully to the National Mentoring Program as the Mentoring Partnerships Team Leader, tailoring each partnership to each participant’s specific interests and goals.

-Having been the 2023 and 2024 ASMIRT NSW Branch Secretary and a previous NMP mentee, Nareuchaya is deeply committed in fostering growth and collaboration within the MRP community.
+As the ASMIRT NSW Branch Secretary and a previous NMP mentee, Nareuchaya is deeply committed in fostering growth and collaboration within the MRP community.
 She has had the privilege to learn from industry leaders and it has accelerated her personal growth, insight, network and career direction.
-So, she wants to pay it forward by helping others gain unique yet realistic industry insights and maximize their potential through mentorship.
-Moving forward, she is excited to continue contributing to the National Mentoring Program for Medical Radiation Practitioners as the Brand and Communications Manager.
+So, she wants to pay it forward by helping others gain unique yet realistic industry insights and maximise their potential through mentorship.
+Moving forward, she is excited to continue contributing to the National Mentoring Program for Medical Radiation Practitioners as the Brand and Marketing Manager.

 Rebecca is a radiographer with I-MED Radiology, and she is currently undertaking a